 There are none of the stresses here that exist in other countries.
 The rhythm is very different.
 The days are longer.
 The state of mind is very relaxed and open.
 Moving to Morocco allowed me to breathe, take my time and take it easy.
 I still make things happen, but in a different, less stress-oriented way.

-Eat tagine, drink tea in the garden of La Mamounia, go to a hammam, take an evening walk through Jemelfna, and immerse yourself in pure, authentic Moroccan culture.
+…eat tagine, drink tea in the garden of La Mamounia, go to a hammam, take an evening walk through Jemaa el-Fnaa square and immerse yourself in pure, authentic Moroccan culture.

 When did you realise you could make a career out of fashion?

-I was a ballet dancer for 20 years and I was quite good at it, but I had to find something else to do; it’s hard to make a living from this.
+I was a ballet dancer for 20 years and I was quite good at it, but I had to find something else to do, as it’s hard to make a living.
 I was very passionate about fashion, but I didn’t know how to approach it.
 At first, I just started creating things and the way people reacted encouraged me to continue.
-I don’t think it’s something you realise; it’s just something you follow.
+I don’t think it’s something you realise, it’s just something you follow.
 I follow my heart.
 I don’t consider it a business or a career.
 I think those words make it very stressful and create too much pressure.

 How has living in Marrakech influenced your career as a designer?